nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 `````

 :::{note}
-Given a CMake project, a pre-built executable, or a python application, you can also use the [Holoscan CLI](./cli/cli.md) to [package and run your Holoscan application](./holoscan_packager.md) in a OCI-compliant container image.
+Given a CMake project, a pre-built executable, or a Python application, you can also use the [Holoscan CLI](./cli/cli.md) to [package and run your Holoscan application](./holoscan_packager.md) in a OCI-compliant container image.
 :::

 ## Dynamic Application Metadata